ObjectIsAdvantag/github_issues/README.md

-# Utilities to share git issues
+# Utilities to share Github issues

-**Why: you want to share the list of issues with non-members of a git private repo?
+**Why: you want to share Github issues with non-members of a private repo?
 If so, you're at the right place.**

-> Root cause: even though you can share code by create a new remote, there is no quick way to extract a list of issues - with comments.
-The git API will give you [a list of issues (without comments)](https://developer.github.com/v3/issues/#response) for a repo, and another enpoint will give you comments per issue number.
-Job here is to extract issues, filter out pull requests, iterate over comments, consolidate and pretty print.
+> Root cause: even though you can share code by creating a new remote, there is no easy way to extract a list of issues (including comments).
+The github api will give you [a list of issues (without comments)](https://developer.github.com/v3/issues/#response), and another enpoint will give you all comments for an issue.
+Job here is to extract all issues, filter out pull requests, iterate over comments, consolidate a list and pretty print it.

 ## How to use